huma-engineering/huma-docs/data-collection/admin-portal/managing-organisations/exporting-and-archiving-an-organisation.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-title: Exporting and archiving and Organisation
+title: Exporting and archiving an Organisation
 ---
 # Exporting and archiving an Organisation
 **User**: Admins